NuevoFoundation/workshops/content/english/python-pixel/Activities/Activity-2.md

 img.save('pil_redmodified.png')
 ```

-This is the picture before changing.
+This is the picture before adding the rectangle.
 ![alt text](../../media/whileloopbefore.png "image showing for loop first example")

-This is the picture after changing.
+This is the picture after adding the rectangle.
 ![alt text](../../media/forloopafter.png "image showing for loop first example")

 ## Modifying your own colorboard!